Heapy/awesome-kotlin/README.md

 * [cretz/asmble](https://github.com/cretz/asmble) - Compile WebAssembly to JVM and other WASM tools.
 * [h0tk3y/better-parse](https://github.com/h0tk3y/better-parse) - A nice parser combinator library for Kotlin
 * [Kotlin/kotlinx.atomicfu](https://github.com/Kotlin/kotlinx.atomicfu) - The idiomatic way to use atomic operations in Kotlin.
+* [vjames19/kotlin-futures](https://github.com/vjames19/kotlin-futures) - A collections of extension functions to make the JVM Future, CompletableFuture, ListenableFuture API more functional and Kotlin like.

 ### <a name="libraries-frameworks-extensions"></a>Extensions <sup>[Back ⇈](#libraries-frameworks-extensions-subcategory)</sup>
 * [Kotlin/kotlinx.support](https://github.com/Kotlin/kotlinx.support) - Extension and top-level functions to use JDK7/JDK8 features in Kotlin 1.0.